noaa-gml/rtorf/README.md

 ## ObsPack summary

-The first step consists in constructing a summary for the ObsPack.
+The first step consists in constructing a summary for ObsPack (CH4, CO2 or other).
 This is required to read the data, but also, identify `agl`, which is present in some of the file names.
 This function returns a `data.frame`.
-Optionally, the user can indicate a path to store the `data.frame`.
-`obs_summary` also prints a summary of the data.
+Optionally, the user can indicate a path to store the `data.frame`. `obs_summary` also prints a summary of the data.
 The second argument is the categories, and by default includes the categories shown below, to account for all the files.
 Then the summary `data.frame` contains the columns `id` as the full path to each file, `name` which is the name or relative path of the file, `n` just an id, `sector` such as tower, and the column `agl` which indicates the `agl` indicated in the name of the file if available.
 To read the documentation of this function, the user must run `?obs_summary`.

 > We first define the categories